Saturday, February 10, 2024

 Detroit in October '68 was still only a year removed from the rebellion/riots of '67.
 The city still had gaping physical and psychic wounds that it's still trying to heal in 2024.
 (On the bright side, the Detroit Tigers baseball team had won its first World Series in 23 years on October 10 of '68, almost exactly three weeks prior to the recording of this album.
 I'm not sure how many in the crowd or on stage cared about baseball or the World Series.
 There are pictures of the MC5 playing baseball at Burns Park in Ann Arbor, so it's possible those guys had some interest).

 In any case, it was revolution and definitely not Tigers baseball that was in the air at the Grande--well, that and likely plumes of pot smoke--when the MC5 took the stage on October 30.
-The band was fresh off playing in Chicago's Grant Park during the notorious and catastrophic Democratic National Convention, which took place in August.
+The band was fresh off playing in Chicago's Lincoln Park during the notorious and catastrophic Democratic National Convention, which took place in August.
 They were the only band brave (or crazy) enough to play at the convention.*

 Perhaps I should backtrack for a moment.
 The MC5 was managed by John Sinclair, founder of the White Panther Party.
 The White Panther Party was a vehemently anti-capitalist, anti-racist, pro-marijuana, pro-socialism, pro-"sex, drugs, and fucking in the streets" radical group.
 The MC5 were, I suppose, the musical extension of the White Panther ethos.
 So when the emcee, Brother J.C.
 Crawford opens the album with this revolutionary rap to the young people gathered at the Grande, it's no bullshit: